 I researched the CD environment she would be in, and shared the kind of designs that would stand out in her category.
 After reviewing designs, we chose one style that best matched her audience.

 We also evaluated images that resonated deeply with her.
 We referred to her approved attributes to guide us and help determine a best match.

 We planned to use the portraits she had on file, and discovered discovered they were not recent enough, nor the best quality for reproduction.
 I recommended she have her photo taken by a professional photographer.
 After a 1-1/2-hour session, we approved five images, and I retouched two for the CD.

 Armed with design details, layouts were explored and presented for her review and approval.
 One design was approved, proof-reading followed, and minor typographic changes were made.
 Final files were sent to the printer.

 Her producer overlooked the need for a label design; it wasn’t requested for estimate.
 I knew she’d need something on the CD.
 The producer suggested we use one color, citing budget concerns.
 I posed the question, “How much area can the design cover on the face of the CD?”
 Working with a template, I was able to quickly design the graphic and title for the label.

-The chosen design was styled using approved brand elements, and with the help of a web developer, the site was launched once Bernadette approved it and wrote, “First I want to say it looks so great.”
+The template was styled using her brand elements.
+When Bernadette approved it she wrote, “First I want to say it looks so great.”